Need money fast to pay for an urgent expense? A short-term loan could be the answer.

 1. Find out how much you need to borrow and your credit score

 First, work out how much you need to borrow to pay your expenses.
 Then calculate how much you can afford to repay each month.
-Next, check your credit score to determine which lenders you should consider approaching for a loan and whether you need to take steps to increase your credit score.
+Next, check your credit score to determine which lenders you could consider approaching for a short-term loan and whether you need to take steps to increase your credit score.

 2. Compare lenders

-3. Get pre-approval from your top choices
+3. Apply to your top choices

 4. Get verified with your number one choice

+Pick the best short-term loan offer and proceed with the rest of the application.
 In some cases, you’ll need to undergo a hard credit check as part of this process.

 5. Review your contract and sign